godatadriven/spot/README.md

 This package connects [Apache Spark™][sp-home] to [OpenTelemetry][ot-home].

-This creates a layer of indirection to allow reporting metrics from any Spark or PySpark job to [OpenTelemetry Collector][ot-col], or directly to any [supported backend][ot-export].
+This allows reporting tracing and metrics from any Spark or PySpark job to [OpenTelemetry Collector][ot-col], or directly to any [supported backend][ot-export].

 ## Status